Aldanahm/2024-GP2-13/README.md

      ```

 #### **GitHub Repository**
-- You can find the source code for the InnerJoy application on GitHub: [GitHub Repository Link](#)
+- You can find the source code for the InnerJoy application on GitHub: https://github.com/Aldanahm/2024-GP2-13.git(#)

 ---

 ### **Support**
 If you encounter any issues or need further assistance, please feel free to contact us.

+---

+### **Login Credentials**
+Username: AldanahAlbeshr@gmail.com
+Password: Aldanah

 ---